-Collagen is the most abundant protein in the human body, found in the bones, muscles, skin, and tendons.
+Collagen is the most abundant protein in the human body.
+It is found in the bones, muscles, skin, and tendons.
 Doctors use collagen in wound healing techniques.
 It also features in cosmetic preparations to enhance the skin.

 Collagen forms a scaffold that provides strength and structure within the body.
 It is an essential component of connective tissue and plays a crucial role in holding the body’s cells together.
-It also gives strength and elasticity to the skin.
+It also provides strength and elasticity to the skin.

 Endogenous collagen is natural collagen that the body synthesizes.
 Exogenous collagen is synthetic.
 It comes from an outside source, such as supplements.